hheng9/stock-analysis/README.md

 ## Overview of Project

-### The prupose of this analysis was to help Steve analyze the stock data his parents invested into.
-We used Microsoft VBA tool to create, edit, alter, and fine tune code to properly run macros for the correct data needed.
+### The prupose of this analysis was to help Steve analyze the stock data his parents were interested in investing into.
+We used Microsoft VBA tool to create, edit, alter, and fine tune code to properly run macros to generate the correct data needed.
+We wanted to analyze 12 specifics stocks to gather their total volume of gains or loss from the beginning of the year to the end of the year.

 ## Results

-### The 2017 return had a more positive outcome for all the assigned tickers whereas the 2018 total daily volume had a more negative return percentage.
+### The 2017 return had a more positive outcome for all the assigned stock tickers except for TERP which show a negative return percentage.
+The 2018 return did poorly for mostly all stock tickers coming in at a negative return except for ENPH & RUN tickers coming in above 80%.
 The execution times came out slightly faster after refactoring the original code and restructering each line item.

 ## Stock Performance Between 2017 and 2018
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/118647523/207748628-a24ee3c0-7c89-4767-be64-25c616e506f0.png)![VBA_Challenge_2018](https://user-images.githubusercontent.com/118647523/207748643-a60f7747-82f7-4429-a1bf-5cda2650789c.png)